Sec.

 Does DOR have a list of eligible affordable housing costs?

-No. Each municipality must identify its affordable housing needs and develop a plan.
+No. Each municipality must identify its affordable housing needs and develop a plan for the funds.
 State law requires a municipality to use the funds for affordable housing and to describe how it will use the funds in its affordable housing extension resolution.
 The municipality should consult its attorney to determine whether the planned costs comply with state law.

 -